What Fruits Can Dogs Eat?

 If you want to give your dog apples, go ahead.
 Apples serve as a healthy snack for dogs.
 The reason behind this is that apples are an excellent source of vitamins.

-And some of these include Vitamin A and C, with the former being crucial for eye health.
+Some of these include vitamins A and C, crucial for eye health.
 Additionally, apples are a source of iron, calcium, and phosphorus.

 These minerals are vital for bone growth and development.
 Also, apples are low in calories and fat, making them a perfect treat for your dog.